jsjohnstone/jsjohnstone/README.md

 I'm **Jamie**, a **cloud engineer** ☁️, made in **New Zealand** 🇳🇿, at home in the **United Kingdom** 🇬🇧.

-⚡️ **Things I'm good at:** Python, SRE, AWS/Cloud Platforms, Automation/Pipelines, Infrastructure as Code, Product Management/UX
+⚡️ **Things I'm good at:** Python, SRE, AWS/Cloud Platforms, Automation/Pipelines, Infrastructure as Code, Product/UX

 🌱 **Things I'm getting better at:** Java, Frontend (HTML/CSS/JS/React)